Faculty and Staff

 - The student-faculty ratio is 8:1.

-Eighty-one present and former members of the MIT community have won
+Eighty-five present and former members of the MIT community have won

 the Nobel Prize,